Boy Scout Leader Training

 Boy Scout Leader Roundtable:

-Monthly program with the purpose of giving leaders the skills and ideas they need to deliver an exciting Boy Scout Program to the boys.
-Offered at the District level.
+Monthly District level program with the purpose of providing a place to network with other leaders and learn what updates are coming for the next two months.
+It gives leaders the skills and ideas they need to deliver an exciting Boy Scout Program to the boys.
+Also a place to ask questions of District leadership…and be trained in different aspects.

 Aquatics Supervisor Courses - Swim and Water Rescue or Paddlecraft: